-Native Almond- terminalia canescens
+Native Almond - Terminalia canescens

-More or less a deciduous shrub or tree that grows from 1-a cream-white/white-green, Jan to Jul.
-Stony soils, red laterite.
-Variety of habitats
+More or less a deciduous shrub or tree that grows from 1-10 m high.
+Flowers are a cream-white/white-green, Jan to Jul.
+Stony soils, red sand, sandstone, laterite.
+Variety of habitats edible and taste like almonds.